amnesiaice/JupyterGit/README.md

 # JupyterGit
 Jupyter notebook
 ## progress
-fixing texture on sphere, the texture is fixed but the uv coord is not right, can move on to reconstruct now
+[2018.11.09]  fixing texture on sphere, the texture is fixed but the uv coord is not right, can move on to reconstruct now.

+[2018.11.08]  start reconstruct the code, the reconstruct design thought is write in the jupyter notebook.
 ## Final target:simple software renderer with python
 ## Todo
 - fix texture on ball